 Admissions & Fees

-As per the Western Cape Education Department (W.C.E.D.), the official admissions period opens on 14 March 2022 and Closes on 15 April 2022.
-No applications can be made outside of these dates.
+As per the Western Cape Education Department (W.C.E.D.), the official admissions period opens on 13 March 2023 and Closed on 14 April 2023.
 The W.C.E.D. has, in addition to the school’s admission process, initiated a compulsory online application process for the admission of learners in 2023.
 We are unable to process your application if you do not apply online.

 IMPORTANT STEPS TO FOLLOW!